 Everything was great, and then it started to go very badly.
 Nearly ten years after I got my depression under control, it came out of nowhere and in full force.

 I was taking all the right actions—things like working out, eating well, and thinking positively.
 So what had changed?

 When I first started taking CBD, I was taking 25-40 milligrams per day.
 By the time my depression resurfaced, I was taking 80-100 milligrams of CBD every single day.

 But it wasn’t just depression that seemed to be a problem, several other things felt off as well.
 Here’s what I experienced, what you can look for, and what to do about it.

-Depression wasn’t the reason I started taking CBD, but it did help—until it didn’t.
-I was doing everything I knew I had to do to keep it under control, but it was tearing me down.
+Depression wasn’t the reason I started taking CBD, but it did help.
+I was doing everything I knew I had to do to keep it under control.

 I tried to exercise more and be more positive.
 It just didn’t help the same way it had in the past.
 No matter what I did, I still felt down.